wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Drawing/Perspective Projection.md

 # Perspective Projection
 ![[Pasted image 20240708065933.png|400]]
-I don’t understand how the distance of the perspective view affects the image when the eye point moves but plane is constant moves closer or farther from object of projection and then when the eye point is constant but the plane moves closer or farther from object of projection.

-To understand how the distance of the perspective view affects the image when the eye point moves but the projection plane is constant, and vice versa, let's analyze the principles of perspective projection.

 ### Key Concepts:

 1. **Eye Point (e)**: The location of the observer's eye or camera.